Annual Report 2013

 In this Section:

-Federal Reserve Banks provide a range of payment and related services to depository institutions, "priced services" that include collecting checks, operating an automated clearinghouse (ACH) service, transferring funds and securities, and providing a multilateral settlement service.
+Federal Reserve Banks provide a range of payment and related services to depository and certain other institutions; these "priced services" include collecting checks, operating an automated clearinghouse (ACH) service, transferring funds and securities, and providing a multilateral settlement service.

-The Federal Reserve Banks, working with the financial industry, have made substantial progress in their effort to migrate to a more efficient electronic payment system by expanding the use of ACH payments and by converting from a paper-based check clearing process to an electronic one.
-Over the past several years, the Reserve Banks have capitalized on efficiencies gained from increased electronic processing by bundling payment services and offering information and risk management services, which help depository institutions manage effectively both their payment operations and associated operational and credit risk.
+The Federal Reserve Banks, working with the financial services industry, have made substantial progress in their effort to migrate to a more efficient electronic payment system by expanding the use of ACH payments and by converting from a paper-based check-clearing process to an electronic one.
+Over the past several years, the Reserve Banks have capitalized on efficiencies gained from increased electronic processing; the Reserve Banks bundle all-electronic payment services and offer information and risk-management services, which help depository institutions manage effectively both their payment operations and associated operational and credit risk.

-The Reserve Banks have also been engaged in a number of multiyear technology initiatives that will modernize their priced services processing platforms over the next several years.
-In 2012, the Banks successfully implemented a new electronic check-processing system; they also continued efforts to migrate the FedACH, Fedwire Funds, and Fedwire Securities services off a mainframe system and to a distributed computing environment.
+The Reserve Banks have also been engaged in a number of multiyear technology initiatives that will modernize their priced-services processing platforms.
+In 2013, the Banks continued efforts to migrate the FedACH, Fedwire Funds, and Fedwire Securities services off a mainframe system and to a distributed computing environment.

 Recovery of Direct and Indirect Costs

-The Monetary Control Act of 1980 requires that the Federal Reserve establish fees for priced services provided to depository institutions so as to recover, over the long run, all direct and indirect costs actually incurred as well as the imputed costs that would have been incurred--including financing costs, taxes, and certain other expenses--and the return on equity (profit) that would have been earned if a private business firm had provided the services.1 The imputed costs and imputed profit are collectively referred to as the private-sector adjustment factor (PSAF).2 Over the past 10 years, Reserve Banks have recovered 99.5 percent of their priced services costs, including the PSAF (see table 1).3
+The Monetary Control Act of 1980 requires that the Federal Reserve establish fees for priced services so as to recover, over the long run, all direct and indirect costs actually incurred as well as the imputed costs that would have been incurred--including financing costs, taxes, and certain other expenses--and the return on equity (profit) that would have been earned if a private business firm had provided the services.5 The imputed costs and imputed profit are collectively referred to as the private-sector adjustment factor (PSAF).
+Over the past 10 years, Reserve Banks have recovered 102.0 percent of their priced services costs, including the PSAF (see table 1).6

 |Year||Revenue from services 1||Operating expenses and imputed costs 2||Targeted return on equity 3||Total costs||Cost recovery (percent) 4, 5|

-Note: Here and elsewhere in this chapter, components may not sum to totals or yield percentages shown because of rounding.
+Note: Here and elsewhere in this section, components may not sum to totals or yield percentages shown because of rounding.

-3. Beginning in 2009, the PSAF has been adjusted to reflect the actual clearing balance levels maintained; previously, the PSAF was calculated based on a projection of clearing balance levels.
+3. From 2009 to 2012, the PSAF was adjusted to reflect the actual clearing balance levels maintained; previously, the PSAF had been calculated based on a projection of clearing balance levels.
 Return to table

 4. Revenue from services divided by total costs.
 Return to table

-5. For the 10-year period, cost recovery is 92.1 percent, including the effect of accumulated other comprehensive income (AOCI) reported by the priced services under ASC 715.
-For details on changes to the estimation of priced services accumulated other comprehensive income and their effect on the pro forma financial statements, refer to note 4 to the "Pro Forma Financial Statements for Federal Reserve Priced Services" at the end of this chapter.
+5. Revenue from services divided by total costs.
+For the 10-year period, cost recovery is 95.9 percent, including the effect of accumulated other comprehensive income (AOCI) reported by the priced services under ASC 715.
+For details on changes to the estimation of priced services accumulated other comprehensive income and their effect on the pro forma financial statements, refer to note 4 to the "Pro Forma Financial Statements for Federal Reserve Priced Services" at the end of this section.
 Return to table

-In 2012, Reserve Banks recovered 104.1 percent of total priced services costs, including the PSAF.4 The Banks' operating costs and imputed expenses totaled $423.0 million.
-Revenue from operations totaled $449.3 million and other income was $0.5 million, resulting in net income from priced services of $26.8 million.5
+In 2013, Reserve Banks recovered 106.7 percent of total priced services costs, including the PSAF.7 The Banks' operating costs and imputed expenses totaled $409.3 million.
+Revenue from operations totaled $441.3 million and other income was $0.1 million, resulting in net income from priced services of $32.0 million.

 Commercial Check-Collection Service